gojek/courier-go/docs/docs/sdk/otelcourier.md

 func (t *Tracer) ApplyTraceMiddlewares(c *courier.Client)
 ```

-ApplyTraceMiddlewares will instrument all the operations of a courier\.Client instance
+ApplyTraceMiddlewares will instrument all the operations of a courier.Client instance